influxdata/docs-v2/content/enterprise_influxdb/v1/administration/backup-and-restore.md

 Backups can be full, metastore only, or incremental, and they are incremental by default:

 - **Full backup**: Creates a copy of the metastore and shard data.
-- **Incremental backup**: Creates a copy of the metastore and shard data that have changed since the last incremental backup.
-If there are no existing incremental backups, the system automatically performs a complete backup.
+- **Incremental backup**: Creates a copy of the metastore and shard data that have changed since the last backup (the most recent backup file in the specified directory).
+  If no backups exist in the directory, then the system automatically performs a full backup.
 - **Metastore only backup**: Creates a copy of the metastore data only.

 Restoring different types of backups requires different syntax.
 To prevent issues with [restore](#restore-utility), keep full backups, metastore only backups, and incremental backups in separate directories.

+> [!Note]
+> #### Backup and restore performance
+>
->**Note:** The backup utility copies all data through the meta node that is used to execute the backup.
-As a result, performance of a backup and restore is typically limited by the network IO of the meta node.
-Increasing the resources available to this meta node (such as resizing the EC2 instance) can significantly improve backup and restore performance.
+> The backup utility copies all data through the meta node that is used to execute the backup.
+> As a result, backup and restore performance is typically limited by the network IO of the meta node.
+> Increasing the resources available to this meta node (such as resizing the EC2 instance) can significantly improve backup and restore performance.

 #### Syntax